 Coach Ferrara spent three seasons as the video coordinator at the University of Florida (2003-06) and one in a similar position at Auburn University (2006-07) before moving on to Central Michigan, and he has also worked for the WNBA's Washington Mystics and the NBA's Charlotte Bobcats.

 A native of Brooklyn, N.Y., Coach Ferrara earned his bachelor's degree in business management from the University of Florida in 2003 and his master's degree in sport management from Florida in 2005.

-Ferrara and his wife, Courtney, have a one-year-old daughter, Callie.
+Ferrara and his wife, Courtney, have a two-year-old daughter, Callie.